kansallipi/CSS-Round/README.md

 # CSS-Round
-A  series of problem questions created as a part of a competition.
+A  series of problem questions created as a part of a newolf treasure hunt.